Algebra 611, Fall 2009

 Categories.
 Examples: Vectk, Sets, Groups, Ab, Rings, TopSpaces (topological spaces and continuous maps).
 A group as a category with one object.
 Poset as a category.
 Covariant and contravariant functors.
 Examples: forgetful functors, duality in Vectk, TopSpaces->Rings (algebra of functions/pull-back of functions), complexification as a functor VectR->VectC.
 Equivalence of categories (was defined in class as a fully faithful and essentially surjective functor).
 Example: equivalence of the category of finite-dimensional vector spaces to the category with one object for each natural number and morphisms given by matrices.
 Representable functors.
 Products and coproducts.
 Examples in Vectk and in Sets.
 Example of a category without a product.
 Natural transformations.
 Example: canonical isomorphism from V to V** as a natural transformation.

-Homework 3 due 10/12.
+The lecture notes include the Homework 3 due 10/12.

 Groups and Group Actions.
 4 lectures based on IV.1,2,3,6,10 and VI.1 of Knapp.